IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/offline.md

 * include a new and challenging language, Japanese;
 * offer a varied scenario in terms of domains (news, physical training sessions, and TV series), speaking styles, and recording conditions (e.g., single speakers, multiple overlapping speakers, background noise, accent data);
 * promote the development and use of flexible systems capable of operating in this multi-domain scenario, without resorting to ad-hoc, domain-specialized models;
-* explore system's ability to operate in a "source language agnostic" scenario (newly introduced track) where the input language is unknown.
+* explore system's ability to operate in a "source language agnostic" scenario (**newly introduced track**, see below) where the input language is unknown.

 <!--Four **language directions** are proposed in the offline task.
 Each language direction will be tested in different evaluation scenarios:
 * English -> German: TV series, scientific presentations, business news, and accent challenge data.